-Finally, disinfection takes place using chlorine gas or compound.
+Finally, water disinfection takes place using chlorine gas or a chlorine compound.
 This step ensures the elimination of any remaining microbial contaminants from the supply.
 Some treatment centers also add fluoride for dental health.

 What Is Better: Bottled Water vs Tap Water vs Filtered Water?

 While many people think that bottled water is a safer, healthier option than tap, this often isn't the case.

 Not only do bottles increase energy usage and plastic waste, but the stuff in the bottles also hasn't proven to be consistently safer for human consumption than what you get out of your faucet.